-This process is undertaken at least annually and is challenged by both the Capital, Funding & Liquidity Committee and the Board.
+This process is undertaken annually and is challenged by both ROC and the Insurance Board.

 Remuneration policy and practices

 Remuneration

 The Company is a FCA solo regulated entity firm that is subject to the MIFIDPRU Remuneration Code.
 However, as a non-SNI MIFIDPRU investment firm not meeting the conditions in SYSC 19G.1.1R(2) the Company is not subject to the regulatory provisions relating to shares, instruments and alternative arrangements, retention policy, shares and discretionary pension benefits.